26c4u/ELK_stack/README.md

 Remember that we have to only run this command once as it spawns a container instance everytime we execute this command.
 We don't want to end up with duplicate container instances in the machine.
 Next time we just need to run `docker start [container name]`.

-Now that we are inside of the ansible container we are going to run:
+Now that we are inside of the ansible container we are going to clone the repo:

 ```
 $ git clone https://github.com/26c4u/ELK_stack